 If you ever get the chance to go to Japan: fantastic!
 It is one of my favorite destinations, maybe even the favorite.
 Japan is a very diverse country with regards to food, landscape and culture and the people are super friendly and will make you feel welcome.
-I’ve had the chance to visit Japan twice now in recent years and here I share a few of my observations, hoping it will help you if you’re a first-time visitor, or if you want to reminisce about how wonderful and quirky Japan and its inhabitants are.
+I’ve had the chance to visit Japan twice now in recent years and here I share a few of my tips and observations, hoping it will help you if you’re a first-time visitor, or if you want to reminisce about how wonderful and quirky Japan and its inhabitants are.

 When you first arrive in Japan, it may seem daunting to navigate the country.
 Believe me, it all makes perfect sense once you start understanding the system!
 For trains, it’s important to be aware of the different railway companies.
 There’s Japan Rail (JR), but also numerous other private companies.
 If you’re traveling on a JR pass, you’ll have to take the JR trains from the JR stations.
 They can be recognized by the letters ‘JR’ popping up everywhere, in English characters.
 There’s also one JR ferry you can take: from Hiroshima to Miyajima.
 It can’t be missed, as there are tons of signs and arrows pointing to the JR ferry.

 On buses you get a ticket first (from the driver or the ticket inspector) and pay for your fare when you get off at the stop based on the distance you’ve traveled.

 Don’t worry if you can’t figure it out: the Japanese are extraordinarily friendly and helpful.
 Even without speaking each other’s language you will surely get there.